RainstormOK/Stanford-CS149-asst1/README.md

                                     (1.53x speedup from use of tasks)
     ```

-    *Now I can only increase Gbps by optimize cache hit.*
+    *Now I can only increase Gbps by optimizing cache hit.*

 Notes: Some students have gotten hung up on this question (thinking too hard) in the past.
 We expect a simple answer, but the results from running this problem might trigger more questions in your head.
 Feel encouraged to come talk to the staff.